Here’s How to Set Up a Photography Studio

-Natural light is nice to have access to, but for the true studio experiments, you’ll need something you can have full control over.
+Natural light is nice to have access to and a perk for any studio.
+Yet, for the true studio experience, you’ll also need lighting you can have full control over.
 The two main categories of studio lighting on the market are strobes and continuous.
 Continuous lights are easier to use, and what you see is exactly what you get when you’re setting up your shot.
 However, they don’t put out as much light as a strobe.
-They’re a good choice if you’re shooting product photography, but the ideal choice for working with people will always be the strobe.
+They’re a good choice if you’re shooting product photography.
+The ideal choice for working with people will always be the strobe.

 Strobes can get pretty expensive, but several companies have cheaper models that work well for beginners.
 With strobes, you’ll also need to consider light modifiers.
 Modifiers fit around or over the strobe to change the strobe’s performance.
 A softbox, for example, diffuses the light over a large area and creates a very gentle transition from highlight to shadow.
 This is a classic look that is great for portraits.

 Modifiers like barn doors or a beauty dish diffuse the light less gently and can make your portraits much more striking.
 Over time, you’ll want to have several modifier options for your lights, as well as experiment with combinations for the best effect.

 Another consideration when considering how to set up a photography studio is what lens you’ll be using on your camera.
 Don’t invest in a studio setup if you don’t have good glass to use in the space.
 For instance, portraits are typically shot on lenses in the 85mm range.
 However, if you don’t have enough space for a longer focal length like that, you may have to use something closer to 50mm.